derbyos/StatterCRG/README.md

 and not a string.
 It will automatically convert the `JSONValue` stored in the data tree into whatever type its `wrappedValue` is.

+### `ImmutableLeaf`
+A `ImmutableLeaf` is a property wrapper that works just like `Leaf` except it is read only (used for read only scoreboard data expressed as a `let` statement in the tree definition file)

+### `Stat`
+Stat is a property wrapped designed to be used inside views, much like `@ObservedObject` would be.
+It works with values which are `PathNode` types and ensures that the view is updated when the server changes those values.

 ## TreeDefinition/treemaker
 There is a fair amount of boiler-plate code that is